 There are a couple of ways to go with this.
-You can fold lots of fruit puree into the whipped cream and turn it completely purple, or you can swirl it in, like I did.
+You can blend lots of fruit puree into the whipped cream and turn it completely purple, or you can fold it in, like I did, for a two toned effect.
 In that case, it’s nice to serve some extra puree on the side so people can add more if they like.
 I layered whole blackberries into the serving dishes, too.

 - 2 cups fresh blackberries